robwettach/webdiplomacy-poller/README.md

   you can run the executable directly from here

 ### Design
-There are (currently) seven different Gradle projects:
+There are (currently) eight different Gradle projects:
 * `json` - Provides a specially-configured [Jackson](https://github.com/FasterXML/jackson) `ObjectMapper` to be used throughout the project for consistency.
 * `model` - [Google AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md)-based model classes